FN01 Cash Revenues

 - REVISION HISTORY:

-This policy assures that the Pennsylvania State University’s (“University”) cash revenues (coin, currency, checks, money orders, traveler’s checks, credit cards, wires, EFTs and ACH payments, or other negotiable instruments) are properly collected, safeguarded, deposited, and reported in a timely manner, whether received in person, by mail, or electronically and complies with the Office of the Corporate Controller’s mission of providing quality financial, accounting, and information services that foster a culture of responsible stewardship and sound fiscal management of University resources.
+This policy assures that the Pennsylvania State University’s (“University”) cash revenues (coin, currency, checks, money orders, traveler’s checks, credit cards, wires, EFTs and ACH payments, or other negotiable instruments) are properly collected, safeguarded, deposited, and reported in a timely manner, whether received in person, by mail, or electronically and complies with the Office of Budget and Finance mission of providing quality financial, accounting, and information services that foster a culture of responsible stewardship and sound fiscal management of University resources.
 Other forms of revenue such as interest on University deposits, and proceeds from other University investments are beyond the scope of this policy.

 The University’s financial policies are applicable throughout the University, including all direct and indirect subsidiaries, and are required to be followed by all University employees who engage in financial, accounting, purchasing or other transactions, including University employees who in the course of their assigned duties engage in such transactions on behalf of third parties such as the Penn State Alumni Association or other related entities.
 The University’s financial policies are not applicable to Penn State Health or its subsidiaries, or to Penn College of Technology, each of which has its own financial policies.